-And validate data to ensure drivers can reach containers on service days.
+Validate data to ensure drivers can reach containers on service days.

-For additional information or if you have questions, you can contact UWS customer service at
+For additional information or if you have questions, you can contact UWS customer service department at (800) 631-7016.
+We are available Monday through Friday, from 7:00 am to 5:00 pm, and Saturdays from 8:00 am to 12:00 pm.

-(888) 336-6100.
-We are available Monday through Friday, from 7:00 am to 5:00 pm, and Saturdays from 7:00 am to 12:00 pm.
+We appreciate the opportunity to be of service to the City of Maywood and look forward to a long relationship with the residents and businesses.

 Sincerely,